Jay Manalo: Television

 Jay Manalo has been part of the cast of soap operas.
-His TV career started with the top-rated soap in 1997, Mula Sa Puso, (ABS-CBN) which starred Claudine Barretto.
+His TV career started with the top-rated soap in 1997, Mula sa Puso, (ABS-CBN) which starred Claudine Barretto.
 He followed it up with other appearances in soaps like Pangako Sa 'Yo (ABS-CBN) and Kung Mawawala Ka (GMA Network).

 His breakthrough role in television is his portrayal in the soap opera, Vietnam Rose in ABS-CBN in 2005.
 He plays Miguel, a Vietnamese businessman who was Carina's (played by Maricel Soriano) first love.
 Though the performances of the cast were well-cited by critics, the ratings were disappointing.
 After Vietnam Rose, he was included in the cast of GMA's TV adaptation of Bakekang.
 He played Christoph, an actor and a love interest of the lead role, Bakekang, played by Sunshine Dizon and Valeria, played by Sheryl Cruz.
 Bakekang became one of the top-rated shows in the Philippines.
 He recently starred in his new action-adventure series on GMA titled Zaido: Pulis Pangkalawakan as Drigo, a Filipino version of Hessler of Shaider.

-Manalo was last seen in the teleserye FPJ's Ang Probinsyano on ABS-CBN.

 Personal life

-His Filipino father, Eustaquio G. Manalo, Jr., was a musician based in South Vietnam during the Vietnam War; Jay's mother is Vietnamese.
-After Jay was born, they moved to Manila and by the time he was five, his parents separated, his mother forced to leave him.
+Jay's father was Eustaquio Manalo a musician and his mother is Vietnamese.
+They moved to Thailand when he was three and eventually moved to Manila.
+By the time he was five, his parents had separated.
+His mother was forced to leave him.

-In 1981, his father went abroad to work as a musician and entertainer, leaving Jay with his grandmother.
-Jay reunited with his father in 1993, and two years later with his mother.
-She has since married a United States Navy serviceman; Eustaquio continued with his passion for music.
+He has a younger half-brother, Julius Manalo, who was born to Eustaquio and a Korean mother.
+Julius currently works as a policeman.

-Despite being married, Manalo has admitted that he has eleven children with six different women.
+Despite being married, Manalo has admitted that he has twelve children with six different women.

 Bomb joke

-Manalo was released to the custody of his lawyer on 6 July 2007, a day after cracking a bomb joke at Ninoy Aquino International Airport while about to board a morning flight to Puerto Princesa, Palawan.
-Prosecutor Ticyado had ordered Atty.
-E. Teodoro to take him into custody, as bomb jokes are criminal offences in the country.
+Manalo was briefly detained in July 2007 for making a bomb joke at Ninoy Aquino International Airport on his way to take a flight to Puerto Princesa, Palawan.

-Manalo was earlier removed from Philippine Airlines flight PR185 after telling a flight attendant that there was a bomb in his backpack.
-The prosecutor found that Manalo was only cracking a joke and had no intention of carrying explosives nor harming any of the passengers in the Palawan-bound flight.